True-Phi/fawri-plus-website/content/pages/contact.md

       text: let's talk a little
       color: text-dark
     subtitle: Section with a form subtitle
-    text: >
+    text: |+
-      Have questions?
-Send us a message through our website, email us or give us a call.
-We’ll answer all your questions and would be happy to discuss all your options with Fawri+
+      Your suggestions, feedback, and questions are important to us.

-      Call: +973 6676 1322
+      We will gladly respond to any inquiries you may have.

-      Email: info\@fawri-plus.com
+      We’re happy to discuss your options with Fawri+

     actions: []
     media:
       type: FormBlock